History of the Jews in Syria: Post-1948

 In November 1989, the Syrian government agreed to facilitate the emigration of 500 single Jewish women, who greatly outnumbered eligible Jewish men.
 During the 1991 Madrid peace conference, the United States pressured Syria to ease restriction on its Jewish population following heavy lobbying from Americans of Syrian-Jewish descent.
 As a result, Syria lifted many restrictions on its Jewish community, and allowed Jews to leave on condition that they not immigrate to Israel.

 Beginning on the Passover Holiday of 1992, 4,000 remaining members of the Damascus Jewish community (Arabic Yehud ash-Sham) as well as the Aleppo community and the Jews of Qamishli, were granted exit permits.
 Within a few months, thousands of Syrian Jews left for the United States, France or Turkey with the help of philanthropic leaders of the Syrian Jewish community.
 Some 300 remained in Syria, most of them elderly.

 Of the Syrian Jews who left for the United States, 1,262 were brought to Israel in a two-year covert operation.
 Most of them settled in Tel Aviv, Holon, and Bat Yam.
 More than 2,400 others stayed in the U.S. and settled in New York.
 Israel initially kept the news of their emigration censored, fearing that it would imperil the rights of the remaining Syrian Jews to leave if they wished.
 After concluding that the Jews remaining wanted to stay and would not leave, Israeli authorities cleared the story for publication.
 In 1994, former Syrian Chief Rabbi Avraham Hamra immigrated to Israel from New York together with his mother, wife, and six children.

 The Jews who stayed in the United States initially faced many difficulties.
-To save face, President Assad had demanded that the departures not be called emigration: that the United States officially admit them as tourists, and that Syrian Jews purchase round-trip tickets to the United States.
+To save face, President Hafez al-Assad had demanded that the departures not be called emigration: that the United States officially admit them as tourists, and that Syrian Jews purchase round-trip tickets to the United States.
 As a result, the United States granted them political asylum and temporary non-immigrant visas, rather than admitting them as refugees with a view to full citizenship.
 Therefore, they were unable to obtain U.S. citizenship or permanent residency, and thus could not leave the country, work in their chosen professions, obtain licenses, or apply for public assistance.
 In 2000, a bill was proposed in Congress that granted them citizenship.